akeley98/MediocrePy/README.md

                          [ x0, x1, x2, x3, x4, x5, x6, x7 ]
                          [ y0, y1, y2, y3, y4, y5, y6, y7 ]
                          [ z0, z1, z2, z3, z4, z5, z6, z7 ]
-                         [ w8, w9, w10, 0,  0,  0,  0,  0 ]  (CHUNK 1)
+                         [ w8, w9, w10, -,  -,  -,  -,  - ]  (CHUNK 1)
-                         [ x8, x9, x10, 0,  0,  0,  0,  0 ]
+                         [ x8, x9, x10, -,  -,  -,  -,  - ]
-                         [ y8, y9, y10, 0,  0,  0,  0,  0 ]
+                         [ y8, y9, y10, -,  -,  -,  -,  - ]
-                         [ z8, z9, z10, 0,  0,  0,  0,  0 ]
+                         [ z8, z9, z10, -,  -,  -,  -,  - ]

 In words, a group of input arrays is converted to chunk format by packing 8 columns of the input arrays at a time into a chunk.
 Each chunk consists of `combine_count __m256` vectors, with each vector holding 8 entries from exactly one of the input arrays.
 Chunk `N` holds data from columns `N*8` to `N*8 + 7`, with vector `V` of the chunk holding input from input array `V`.
-Extra entries in the vectors of the last chunk should be filled with `0`'s (although I suppose it would be unwise to rely on this requirement).

         BTW, _mm256_set_ps has its arguments in backwards order for some reason.